therajusah/Health-Challenge-Tracker/README.md

    Navigate to the `coverage` folder and open the `index.html` file in your web browser.

 4. **Review the Coverage Details:**
    The coverage report will show a detailed breakdown of the code coverage.
+[Click to see coverage report](https://shorturl.at/nh9Ys)